Motor City Cache Machine

 Location: N 42 52.110 W 083 26.302

 Well after a very successful outing to Ortonville Recreation Area where we were able to find 40 of the caches we have decided we want to go back and get the rest!
 It looks like there are about 35 more caches in the Rec Area and immediate surrounding area that can keep us busy most of the day.
-This includes two tough multi's and a puzzle that I have no idea how to solve at this time SOLVED (Thanks John and Nick).
+This includes two tough multi's and a puzzle that

 I need some help on getting started on one of the multi caches (GC1VKDT) Walkabout.
 This cache requires a couple of long projections to start where stage 1 will be where the two projected lines intersect.
 If someone has some time to work this out and send me the coords for stage 1 I can include it in the file of what we will attempt.